rockleaks/network/README.md

    _OR_

-2. Download latest version of this repo and extract `.zip` file using terminal _On Windows/MacOS/Linux_ ⬇️
+2. Download latest version of this repo `.zip` file using terminal _On Windows/MacOS/Linux_ ⬇️

     - On Linux and Windows Command Prompt Using - `curl`